This post may contain affiliate links. Please see our full Disclosure Policy for details.

-I’m literally writing this on the Saturday before Easter, enjoying the second-to-last piece of this lovely New York crumb cake as I type and listen to some ambient noise to keep me focused (it is SO easy to distract me when I’m overtired.
+I’m literally writing this on the Saturday before Easter, enjoying the second-to-last piece of this lovely crumb cake as I type and listen to some ambient noise to keep me focused (it is SO easy to distract me when I’m overtired.
 Lookin’ at you, Facebook.)

 I almost bowed out of Sunday Supper again this week (see: last week where I was going to share The Hubs’ version of our fave British Fish ‘n’ Chips with Mushy Peas.
 Don’t worry, that’s still coming!)
 Slogging through a 6-day streak at work after an epic conference weekend in Charleston (holla Mediavine!) would be painful enough without the fact that it was one of the busiest weeks of our year.